Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

   ```

 * Cause: The storage node was shutdown or powered off.
-* Effect: This leads to ceph storage becoming unhealthy.
+* Effect: This leads to Ceph storage becoming unhealthy.
-* Recovery: Power on the node and wait for ceph to restore.
+* Recovery: Power on the node and wait for Ceph to restore.

 #### Critical services events